-Cancer of the skin (non-melanoma and melanoma skin cancers combined) is the most common of all cancers, with over 1.3 million projected cases annually, and is estimated to account for more than 50% of all cancers.
-It is estimated that there were over 120,000 new cases of melanoma in 2009, and a similar number of new cases is projected for 2010.
+Cancer of the skin (non-melanoma and melanoma skin cancers combined) is the most common of all cancers, with over 2 million projected cases annually, and is estimated to account for almost 50% of all cancers.
+Melanoma is the deadliest form of skin cancer and in 2010 accounted for an estimated 8,700 deaths.
+It is estimated that more than 114,000 new cases of melanoma were diagnosed in the U.S. in 2010 - more than 46,000 non-invasive (in situ) and more than 68,000 invasive, with similar numbers projected for 2011.
 There are three significant forms of skin cancer: basal cell, accounting for approximately 75% of skin cancer cases; squamous cell, totaling approximately 20% of skin cancer cases; and melanoma, which accounts for an estimated 4% of skin cancer cases, but is responsible for approximately 75% of all deaths from skin cancer.
-The American Cancer Society projects over 10,000 deaths annually from skin cancer.
+The American Cancer Society projects over 10,000 deaths annually from all types of skin cancer.
 Since 1973, the mortality rate for melanoma has increased by 50%.
 Because approximately 62% of melanomas and 45% of melanoma deaths occur prior to age 65, melanoma places significant burdens on the healthcare system well beyond Medicare.

-Melanoma, if left untreated, can be fatal.
-If diagnosed and removed early in its evolution, when confined to the outermost skin layer and deemed to be "in situ," it is virtually 100% curable.
+Melanoma can be fatal if left untreated.
+If diagnosed and removed early in its evolution, when confined to the outermost skin layer and deemed to be "in situ," it has a survival rate of almost 100%.
 Invasive melanomas that are thin and extend into the uppermost regions of the second skin layer still have excellent cure rates (greater than 90%).
 However, once the cancer advances into the deeper layers of skin, the risk of metastasis (spreading to other parts of the body) increases.
 Metastases can occur when the tumor enters into lymphatic channels and newly formed blood vessels, potentially resulting in significant morbidity (illness) and mortality (death).
 Once the cancer has advanced and metastasized to other parts of the body, it is difficult to treat.
-At this advanced stage, the five year survival rate is reported to be only 10%.
+At this advanced stage, the five year survival rate is about 15% to 20%.
 Moreover, survival prospects for those with advanced melanoma have not improved over the past three decades.

-Melanoma is currently the fastest growing in incidents of cancer and the subject of significant attention in the medical community.
-A recent publication from the National Cancer Institute (report published in the July 10, 2008 online edition of the Journal of Investigative Dermatology) indicates that the annual incidence of melanoma among young adult Caucasian women rose 50% between 1980 and 2004.
-Melanoma is the most common cancer in women aged 25 to 29 and the number-one cancer killer of women ages 30 to 35.
+In terms of incidence, melanoma is currently the fastest growing cancer and the subject of significant attention in the medical community.
+A publication from the National Cancer Institute (report published in the July 10, 2008 online edition of the Journal of Investigative Dermatology) indicates that the annual incidence of melanoma among young adult Caucasian women rose 50% between 1980 and 2004.
+Unlike many other common cancers, melanoma has a wide age distribution.
+In fact, it is one of the more common cancers in people younger than 30, the most common cancer in women aged 25 to 29 and the number-one cancer killer of women ages 30 to 35.
 Melanoma is virtually 100% curable if caught early, though no cure is currently available for advanced-stage melanoma.